 We’d see each other at camp every year.
 Three weeks of cramming in all the time we could.
 A manic crunch of late nights and hysteria.
 Trying to fit an entire year into twenty-one days.

-Separated by all those states for all those years.
-The idea.
-Of spending all the time in the world.
-With each other.
-Was almost incomprehensible.
-The idea of getting in a car and doing nothing.
-Other than finally welding our brains together.
-Was beyond understanding.
+The idea of getting in a car and doing nothing, other than finally welding our brains together, was beyond understanding.
 The magnitude of it rivaled time travel.

 If you had said to us—you can trade this experience for a magic wand, a genie, the fountain of youth, and a cave of gold.
 We would have said, oh?
 No thanks.
 And driven off into the sunset in a car that didn’t have power windows or a cd player.

 We packed our favorite books, a camera, and a notebook to write down what happened.
 We each put three-hundred dollars in an envelope— our fund for gas and motels and other shared expenses.
 And we left.
-With no direction and no end point and no GPS.
-Listening to Cher and clutching at each other in disbelief.

 We went to Nashville, and Memphis, and Graceland, and Beale Street.
 We passed over the Mississippi River at midnight.

 We drove through the Smoky Mountains.
 We got lost.
-We spent days staring out the windows at mountains and shacks and farms and gas stations and signs— advertising everything from discount fireworks, to the impending Rapture.
+We spent days staring out the windows at mountains and shacks and farms and gas stations and signs— advertising everything from discount fireworks to the impending Rapture.

 We spent our days talking.
 And talking.
 And talking.
 And singing at the top of our lungs.
 And laughing.
 And saying, I know!
 I know!
 Oh my God, I KNOW.

 Looking at the map and asking each other — do you know for sure what state we’re in?
-Rolling down our windows at a red light and saying, excuse me?
-Is this Arkansas?

 We saw our road-trip as a great adventure.
 And evidence of our remarkable spontaneity and imagination.
 But was really just us laughing hysterically at the slightest provocation.
 Toting a coffee pot, our own mugs.
 Hauling our own pillows and towels.